 - Caterham - Soper Hall, Harestone Valley Road,Caterham, Surrey, CR3 6YN Tel: 01883 344777

-Shelter - Independent Housing Advice Organisation (This link will open in a new window): 24hr Advice Line - Freephone Tel: 0808 8004444
+- 24 hour Advice Line - Freephone Tel: 0808 8004444

-- Centrepoint (This link will open in a new window) - national charity working to improve the lives of socially excluded homeless young people.
+- Centrepoint - national charity working to improve the lives of socially excluded homeless young people.
 It provides a range of accommodation based services, including emergency night shelters and short stay hostels, specialist projects for care leavers, ex-offenders, young single parents, foyers and supported flats and floating support services.

-- Refuge (This link will open in a new window) - national domestic violence information.
+- Refuge - national domestic violence information.

 - East Surrey Domestic Violence Forum - provides assistance and advice for victims of domestic violence in the East Surrey area.

 - National Debtline- a national telephone helpline for people with debt problems in England, Wales and Scotland.
 The service is free, confidential and independent.